 What has been the hardest part of owning a dog when it comes to products and/or maintenance?
 Any tips?

-We try our best to take her to the groomer every 3 months to control dander and matted hair.
-While this helps keep the house clean, more importantly it keeps her happy and healthy longer.
+Groom regularly: We try our best to take her to the groomer every 3 months to control dander and matted hair.
+While this helps keep the house clean, more importantly, it keeps her happy and healthy longer.

-Our sofa is made out of a crypton outdoor fabric making it very easy to wipe down.
-I try to buy things that are washable, making for a non-fussy lived in house.
+Choose fabrics wisely: Our sofa is made out of a Crypton outdoor fabric, making it very easy to wipe down.
+I try to buy washable things, making for a non-fussy lived-in house.